 Getting on the same page

-On the one hand, the focus is on the enterprise-value; measuring how much the enterprise value is at risk due to environment and social challenges.
+On the one hand, the focus is on the enterprise value; measuring how much the enterprise value is at risk due to environmental and social challenges.

-In short, the focus has shifted from what impact does the environment and society have on a firm, to what impact does the firm have on society and the environment.
-Under the latter approach, organisations are not only seen as drivers of economic value, but also drivers of social and environmental impact.
+In short, the focus has shifted from what impact the environment and society have on a firm, to what impact the firm has on society and the environment.
+Under the latter approach, organisations are not only seen as drivers of economic value but also drivers of social and environmental impact.
 The approach of every enterprise will be tailored to their specific mission as well as financial and extra-financial conditions, but it is clear that a pure focus on financial materiality is not going to move the needle.